darktable-org/dtdocs/content/special-topics/translating.md

 2. Copy content of the file `en.yaml` and name the new file `<your language>.yaml`.
 3. Translate the content of the new yaml file.
 4. Check the translated PO file into git, push it to github, and open a pull request to have your changes accepted.
-5. Repeat the last four steps for the other theme, `themes/hugo-darktable-docs-pdf-theme`.
+5. Repeat the last four steps for the other themes, `themes/hugo-darktable-docs-epub-theme` and `themes/hugo-darktable-docs-pdf-theme`.